scionproto/scion/doc/dev/design/V6AddressSupport.rst

 Therefore they must not just be IPV6-like addresses, they must **be** IPV6 addresses.

 This constraint comes with a silver-lining though.
-Currently, SCION addresses are very large because they include a complete IPV6 address as a way to deignate the destination host within the destination AS.
+Currently, SCION addresses are very large because they include a complete IPV6 address as a way to designate the destination host within the destination AS.
 If SCION addresses are real IPV6 addresses, there is no need to embbed the destination host's IPV6 address in its SCION address; they are one and the same.
 This means that we "only" need to fit the ISD-AS portion (64 bits) of a SCION address into a V6 address